FSA Carryovers, Grace, and Runoff Periods Explained

 Runoff Period

-The runoff period is the amount of time determined by plan design that a participant can submit claims and documentation for expenses incurred during the plan year that just ended.
+The runoff period is the amount of time determined by plan design (generally, three months) that a participant can submit claims and documentation for expenses incurred during the plan year that just ended.
 If applicable, claims incurred during the grace period may also be submitted during the runoff period.
-The runoff period applies to both HCFSAs and Dependent Care Accounts (DCAs).
+The runoff period applies to HCFSAs, LPFSAs, and Dependent Care Accounts (DCAs).
+Alternatively, if there are remaining funds from the previous year that are scheduled to carry over, submitting claims during the runoff period may reduce those funds, depending on the claim amount.

-For example, if your plan year ends on December 31 and has a 90-day runoff period, Employee A can submit a claim in February for an expense incurred in the previous plan year and be reimbursed.
-Additionally, if your plan has the grace period and runoff period, Employee A may incur expenses for the additional two-and-a-half months and have up to 90 days to submit the expenses.
+For example, if your plan year ends on December 31 and has a three-month runoff period, Employee A can submit a claim in February for an expense incurred in the previous plan year and be reimbursed from the previous plan year.
+Additionally, if your plan has the grace period and runoff period, Employee A may incur expenses for the additional two-and-a-half months and have up to three months after the end of the plan year to submit the expenses.
 However, keep in mind, the grace period and runoff period run simultaneously.

 Educating Employees